gruntjs/grunt-docs/Getting-started.md

 Each time `grunt` is run, it looks for a locally installed grunt using node's `require()` system.
 Because of this, you can run `grunt` from any subfolder in your project.

-If a locally installed grunt is found, the CLI loads the local installation of the grunt library, applies the configuration from your `Gruntfile`, and executes any tasks you've requested for it to run.
+If a locally installed gGunt is found, the CLI loads the local installation of the grunt library, applies the configuration from your `Gruntfile`, and executes any tasks you've requested for it to run.

 *To really understand what is happening, [read the code](https://github.com/gruntjs/grunt-cli/blob/master/bin/grunt).
 It's very short.*

 ## Working with an existing grunt project
-Assuming that the grunt CLI has been installed and that the project has already been configured with a `package.json` and a `Gruntfile`, it's very easy to start working with grunt:
+Assuming that the Grunt CLI has been installed and that the project has already been configured with a `package.json` and a `Gruntfile`, it's very easy to start working with Grunt:

 1. Change to the project's root directory.
 1. Install project dependencies with `npm install`.
-1. Run grunt with `grunt`.
+1. Run Grunt with `grunt`.

 That's really all there is to it.
-Installed grunt tasks can be listed by running `grunt --help` but it's usually a good idea to start with the project's documentation.
+Installed Grunt tasks can be listed by running `grunt --help` but it's usually a good idea to start with the project's documentation.

 ## Preparing a new grunt project
 A typical setup will involve adding two files to your project: `package.json` and the `Gruntfile`.

 **package.json**: This file is used by [npm] to store metadata for projects published as npm modules.
-You will list grunt and the grunt plugins your project needs as [devDependencies] in this file.
+You will list grunt and the Grunt plugins your project needs as [devDependencies] in this file.

-**Gruntfile**: This file is named `Gruntfile.js` or `Gruntfile.coffee` and is used to configure or define tasks and load grunt plugins.
+**Gruntfile**: This file is named `Gruntfile.js` or `Gruntfile.coffee` and is used to configure or define tasks and load Grunt plugins.

-_This file was named `grunt.js` for 0.3.x versions of grunt._
+_This file was named `grunt.js` for 0.3.x versions of Grunt._

 ## package.json